 I now teach this work at the Centre for Systemic Constellations, the foundational school that brought this work to the UK.
 I teach alongside senior psychotherapists, primarily to counsellors and therapists who want to learn the approach.
 I trained in it myself because I saw first hand how uniquely effective it was in helping me in my time of need.

-This depth of working gives me something particular: an understanding of personal and family weight, of ties to culture and history, and how these surface in professional life.
+This depth of working offers particular value: an understanding of personal and family weight, of ties to culture and history, and how these surface in professional life.
 This gives insights into unseen dynamics happening in a boardroom, a client relationship, or a team.
 It enables us to work from the roots up.

 I’ve never forgotten the feeling of helplessness; the loneliness of not knowing where to go for help.
 Having come through the journey myself, I know fundamentally that no matter how low somebody is, with the right help, and if they wish it, they have the capacity to bring themselves back.